 Labradors should neither get haircuts nor be shaven.
 Due to the fact that Labradors have double-coats, shaving them can actually do more harm than good.
 Proper grooming of both the topcoat and the undercoat is all that is needed to maintain healthy skin and a beautiful appearance for your Lab.

 Many people still believe that giving a Lab a haircut, or even going as far as shaving them is the right way to go.
 In this article, I’ll address the most common questions around this.
 Also, I’m going to squash any fears you have about grooming your Lab yourself.
 It really is easy!

 Is it okay to cut my Lab’s hair?

 Labs as well as other breeds have double-coats.
-Essentially, they have a topcoat that protects them in wet conditions and repels moisture, as well as an undercoat that serves as their primary coat that keeps them warm.
+Essentially, they have a top coat that protects them in wet conditions and repels moisture, as well as an undercoat that serves as the primary coat that keeps them warm.
 I’ve written another post on this, so for more detail check that out here.